WIND TURBINE TECHNICIAN COURSES

 Downward arrowIcon indicating a downward direction

 More emphasis is being placed on generating energy with cost-efficient, environmentally friendly sources.
 One of those renewable energy sources is wind, which is an industry in need of technicians to install turbines and keep them running.
+Universal Technical Institute’s wind turbine technician school helps prepare students to fill this need.1

-Enrolling in Wind Technician Training Classes
+Prerequisites for Enrolling in the Wind Turbine Technician Programs

 • Standards-based high school diploma